rrad0812/pydocs/Admin tips and trcks/Migrating to a Custom User Model Mid-project in Django.md

 If you wish to customize the Django admin even further, take a look at The Django admin site from the official docs.

-Feedback

 Rename User Table/Model

 At this point, you can rename the user model and the table as you normally would.

 To rename the user model, simply change the class name, and to rename the table change the db_table  property:

 # users/models.py